SandboxGTASA/Bill_Bot/README.md

 Bill Bot requires [Python](https://www.python.org/) v3.7+ to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies and start the program.

 ```sh
 pip install chatterbot